Science education in England: SATs and teacher assessments

-Science KS2 SATs

 Level 6 (exceptional) was also available, but only in mathematics and English (reading); a separate test for level 6 assessment had to be taken, which had to be marked externally.
 Science KS2 SATs were discontinued in 2013 and replaced by teacher assessments (which were already allowed during the time of SATs).
 In addition to teacher assessments, a SAT replacement assessment called key stage 2 science sampling test is now offered to five randomly selected pupils in a school every two years.
 The test comprises three papers: ‘b’ for biology, ‘c’ for chemistry, and ‘p’ for physics (each twenty-five minutes).
 The aim of the tests is to assess how well children are getting on with the curriculum.
 The first test of this kind was in the summer of 2016.

 11+ CEs (Common Entrance Examination)

-This exam is run by the Independent Schools Examinations Board and is taken by prep school pupils wishing to be admitted into senior schools, although not all senior schools admit 11-year-olds.
+This exam is run by the Independent Schools Examinations Board and is taken by prep school pupils wishing to be admitted into senior schools (although not all senior schools admit 11-year-olds).
 Some state school pupils in KS2 use the exam to make the transition into an independent (senior) school.
 The syllabus for the 11+ CE science exam is based on the National Curriculum for KS2 science; one paper for science (one hour) is taken.
-In addition to the examinable syllabus for the 11+ CE, there is also prep-KS3 science material for the pupil to cover; this prep-KS3 science material is not examinable, but is required as preparation for KS3 science study in senior school if admitted.
+In addition to the examinable syllabus for the 11+ CE, there is also prep-KS3 science material for the pupil to cover; this prep-KS3 science material is not examinable but is required as preparation for KS3 science study in senior school if admitted.